-Our exposure to the financial markets consists of changes in interest rates relative to the balance of our outstanding debt obligations and derivatives that we have employed from time to time to manage our exposure to changes in market interest rates, foreign currency rate and commodity prices.
+Our exposure to the financial markets consists of changes in interest rates relative to the balance of our outstanding debt obligations and derivatives that we have employed from time to time to manage our exposure to changes in market interest rates, and commodity prices.
 We do not use financial instruments or derivatives for trading or other speculative purposes.
-Our exposure to interest rate risks, foreign exchange rate risks and commodity price risks is discussed in Part II, Item 7A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2015 filed with the SEC on March 11, 2016.
+Our exposure to interest rate risks, and commodity price risks is discussed in Part II, Item 7A of our 2016 Annual Report.
 There has been no material change in that information.